cjang5/speakyourmind/README.md

 Setup is simple, just unzip the file and then navigate to **api_key.js** In there, you can copy + paste your [Google Civic API key](https://developers.google.com/civic-information/docs/using_api) and Lob API key to get the application working.

+After you set up the API keys, just open up Chrome and open up the **index.html** in-browser.
+It'll probably be somewhere like:
+    /Users/USER/Downloads/Lob_exercise_chrisjang/index.html

+Or you can alternatively go to [chrisjang.com/speakyourmind](http://chrisjang.com/speakyourmind) where I'm hosting it thru Github.
+It *should* give you the same experience.

 Also, it's a bit buggy on other browsers, so I *highly* recommend viewing this on **Chrome** (Sorry!)
 I also apologize for any margin/padding/spacing errors you may find, I didn't have much time to make it a good responsive design for browsers/resolutions other than my Macbook Pro!